 As years pass, the stature of Taylor Swift continues to grow.
 She is one of the most powerful woman on Earth as well as one of the most successful female artists of all-time.

-The thing is, she made it to this level at barely 31.
+The thing is, she made it to this level at only 32.
 She is still very active and the general public interest in her remains incredible as shown with the release of Midnights.

 Today, we review her career in numbers to see where she stands against her peers at the moment and how high she may end up.
 Results are stunning.

 A big picture of the Taylor Swift’s career

 During the 1989 era, Taylor Swift‘s extraordinary success looked even bigger since it was heavily focused on pure sales of both albums and singles, while the success of remaining artists was spread across more ways of consumption.

 Thanks to the CSPC approach we defined how she truly competes with her challengers, including Rihanna, Beyoncé, Katy Perry, Lady Gaga and Britney Spears.

 She is especially similar to Rihanna, who was born in 1988, one year before Taylor Swift.
 Both artists dropped their debut album at the age of 17 and both have been heavily successful for over a decade.